-There is a limitation on how long information on your convictions can be used.
+There is a limitation on how long information on your convictions can be used in New South Wales.
 If your conviction is spent, you are not required to disclose any information concerning that conviction to any other person and any question concerning a person’s criminal history is taken to refer only to any convictions of the person which are not spent.

 Which convictions are capable of becoming spent?

 All convictions are capable of becoming spent, except the following:

 - convictions for which a prison sentence of more than 6 months has been imposed,